 Frank: Tell me in plain American: are they finally waking up?

 Lev: Not so good then Eric.
-So what intelligence gathering is in place?
+What intelligence gathering is in place?

 Eric: Cameras on every streetlight around the park.
 Sound bugs in and around the main building.

 Ignacio: Do we have assets inside the park?